Table of Contents

 It can be a good idea to have at least one savings and one checking account.
 If you’re married, consider owning a joint checking account for paying family bills like the rent, mortgage, groceries, and other monthly expenses.
 You may also want separate accounts for you and your spouse to allow for some privacy.
 Decide what is the right path for your family.

 There are many good reasons to open a checking account.
-It can be the hub for your personal finances, acting like bus stations for your money.
-Money rushes in from your paycheck and it hangs around for a short time before being sent off to pay some bills.
+It can be the hub for your personal finances.
+Money rushes in from your paycheck, and then it is sent off to pay some bills.
 Savings accounts are more like long-term car storage, letting you stow away money for longer periods.

 Both can be interest-bearing accounts, but don’t simply look for the highest rates.
-Shop around for low fees, too.
+Shop around for low or no fees, too.
+You may find the right combination of these factors at online banks, which don’t have the overhead of brick-and-mortar branches and can pass the savings along to you.

 What Is an Investment Portfolio?

 The difference between saving and investing can be summed up with two words: safety and risk.
 A collection of bank accounts suggests liquidity.
 It’s where you keep cash so you can get hold of it in a hurry.
-A collection of investment assets doesn’t have as much liquidity, because you may not want to pull your money when an investment is thriving.
+A collection of investment assets doesn’t have as much liquidity, because you may not want to pull your money out at a particular moment, which could be due to the funds thriving or falling, depending on your scenario.
 It’s riskier, but also has the potential for long-term gains.

 An investment portfolio can hold all manner of investments, including bonds, stocks, mutual funds, real estate, and even hard assets like gold bars.
-A mix is a way to diversify investments and mitigate some market risk.
+A mix can be a good way to diversify investments and help mitigate some market risk.

 When you start building your savings and investment, it’s a good idea to learn all you can and start slow.
 Figure how much risk you can live with.
 That will dictate the kind of portfolio you own.